 Post-Offer Employment Assessments

-Drug and Alcohol Test – To ensure a safe and healthy environment for our Guests and Cast, we are committed to maintaining a workplace free of the influences of drugs.
+Drug and Alcohol Test (DAT) – To ensure a safe and healthy environment for our Guests and Cast, we are committed to maintaining a workplace free of the influences of drugs.
 For specific roles, an offer of employment is conditional based on a satisfactory result of a drug test result for illegal substances.

-Post Offer Employment Test – The position may require a post-offer employment test designed to measure the physical abilities needed to safely perform the role.
+Post Offer Employment Test (POET) – The position may require a post-offer employment test designed to measure the physical abilities needed to safely perform the role.
 These tests simulate the motions and movements performed in a role such as lifting, pushing, pulling and placing items on a shelf.
 These tests are designed to ensure that candidates are capable of performing essential job functions safely.

 Review the list of suggested items to bring as well as the list of prohibited items.